lukrycyfa/events-and-ticket-management/README.md

 # Events and Ticket Management
 - Events and ticket management is a platform with a canister written in TypeScript, libraries from the Azle framework CDK (Canister Development Kit), and a bundled react.js front-end.
 Having implemented functionalities and modules that interact with corresponding front-end and canister utilities to manage events and ticket purchases.
-Idealy developed to run on the ICP (Internet Computer Protocol).
+Ideally developed to run on the ICP (Internet Computer Protocol).

 ## Instructions on Deploying and Testing Canisters